Nilesh2000/AWSPipelineMonitor/README.md

 ## Contributing

 Contributions are welcome!
-If you have a feature request or found a bug, please open an issue.

-To contribute code:
-1. Fork the repository
-2. Create a new branch for your feature (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+Please feel free to submit a Pull Request.

 ## License